-- 17. We strongly believe that the industry-based requirements in Appendix B should not form an integral part of the Standard and should not stand with the same level of authority.
-Our predominant concern centres around the lack adequate time which has been given to respondents to consider the detail of the industry-based requirements which have been developed by SASB.
-We do not believe this consultation period represents adequate IFRS due process considering the quantity of material within Appendix B. - 18.
-Nevertheless, we believe there is significant value in the content within Appendix B and appreciate the rigour and thoroughness that the SASB Standards have been subject to prior to being included in the Exposure Draft.
-However, our recommendation would be that after certain improvements are made to Appendix B (as suggested in response to Question 11), it should not form a part of the Standard and should be non-mandatory guidance only.
+- 23. We understand and acknowledge the importance of industry-based metrics to investors and other primary users of sustainability-related information.
+As such, we are supportive of the ambition to include specific industry-based requirements in the standard.
+We believe that many entities recognise the investor demand for an industry-based approach and that there is a genuine desire to improve climate-related reporting. - 24.
+However, we strongly believe that the industry-based requirements in Appendix B are not of sufficient quality to form an integral part of the standard.
+Our main concern centres around the lack of adequate time which has been given to respondents to consider the detail of the industry-based requirements developed by the Sustainability Accounting Standards Board (SASB).
+We do not believe this consultation period represents adequate IFRS Foundation due process considering the quantity of material within Appendix B. - 25.
+While we believe that there is significant value in much of the content of Appendix B, and recognise the rigour and thoroughness that the SASB standards have been subject to prior to their inclusion in the exposure draft, our recommendation is that, after some substantial improvements (as suggested in our response to Question 11), it serves as non-mandatory guidance until sufficient field-testing and adequate due process have been performed.